 The company is aware of the preservation of environment and utilization of resources efficiently and cost-effectively.
 The Company makes all efforts to conserve energy, conserve water, reduce pollutants and reduce wastage.
-The conservation and reduction efforts also result in cost optimization.
-We follow the best practices for environment conservation and protection and adherence with requirements of Pollution Control Department, Thailand and the Ministry of Industry, Thailand.
+The conservation

 Environmental performance

 The Company has systematically managed waste and waste in its business processes in accordance with the 3R (Reduce Reuse Recycle) principle.
 There is an efficient waste sorting system. coupled with